wenzelm/slidr-sloppr/README.md

 # SLIDR and SLOPPR: A suite of two pipelines for flexible identification of spliced leader *trans*-splicing and prediction of eukaryotic operons from RNA-Seq data

-SLIDR and SLOPPR both identify SLs from 5'-tails of RNA-Seq reads that are soft-clipped after read alignment to a reference genome or transcriptome.
+SLIDR and SLOPPR identify SLs from 5'-tails of RNA-Seq reads that are soft-clipped after read alignment to a reference genome or transcriptome.
 SLIDR (Spliced leader identification from RNA-Seq) assembles these read tails into full-length SLs and functional SL RNA genes if a genome assembly is available.
-SLOPPR searches read tails for a set of known SLs, quantifies SL-containing reads against all genes in the genome and uses SL usage patterns across genes to predict operonic gene organisation.
+SLOPPR searches read tails for a set of known SLs, quantifies SL-containing reads against all genes in the genome and uses SL usage patterns across genes to predict operons.

 Full descriptions of the implementation are detailed in the preprint published at bioRxiv: [https://doi.org/10.1101/2020.12.23.423594](https://doi.org/10.1101/2020.12.23.423594)